The Doctor’s Advocate | Third Quarter 2019

 The Back Page

-Fitch Ratings has affirmed our “A” (Strong) Insurer Financial Strength (IFS) ratings.
+Fitch Ratings has affirmed its “A” (Strong) Insurer Financial Strength ratings for The Doctors Company and our wholly owned insurance subsidiaries.
 Fitch also announced that the rating outlook for all ratings is “Stable.”

-Fitch stated that the ratings are based on The Doctors Company’s historically strong profitability and underwriting performance, sufficient loss reserve levels, and very strong statutory capital position.
-Fitch noted that we are one of the few primary medical professional liability companies positioned to offer products and capabilities that accommodate the trend of healthcare providers moving toward employment with hospitals and large medical groups.
+Fitch stated that the ratings are based on our very strong statutory capital position and sufficient loss reserve levels and noted that The Doctors Company is one of the few primary medical professional liability companies positioned to offer products and capabilities that accommodate the trend of healthcare providers moving toward employment with hospitals and large medical groups.

 The Doctor’s Advocate is published by The Doctors Company to advise and inform its members about loss prevention and insurance issues.